cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 An Oblivious Pseudorandom Function (OPRF) is a two-party protocol for computing the output of a PRF.
 One party (the server) holds the PRF secret key, and the other (the client) holds the PRF input.
-The 'obliviousness' property ensures that the client does not reveal their input to the server, during the evaluation.
-The client should also not learn the server's secret PRF key.
+The 'obliviousness' property ensures that the server does not learn anything about the client's input during the evaluation.
+The client should also not learn anything about the server's secret PRF key.
 Optionally, OPRFs can also satisfy a notion 'verifiability' (VOPRF).
-In this setting, the client can verify that the server's output is indeed the result of evaluating the underlying PRF.
+In this setting, the client can verify that the server's output is indeed the result of evaluating the underlying PRF with just a public key.
 This document specifies OPRF and VOPRF constructions instantiated within prime-order subgroups, including elliptic curves.

 --- middle